Timendus/chipcode/fonts/README.md

   * `XOCHIP` - build for XO-CHIP
   * `FONTLIB-NOWRAP` - leave out word wrapping functionality

-So the below methods identically build a Super-CHIP version of the library:
+The below methods build an identical Super-CHIP version of the library:

 ```bash
 npx octopus your-project.8o your-project-built.8o SUPERCHIP
 ```

+or

 ```python
 # In your Octo source: